queritylib/querity/index.markdown

 layout: default
 ---

-Querity is an extensible query builder to create and run database queries in your Java application.
+**Querity** is a powerful and extensible **query builder for Java applications**, designed to simplify database queries across different technologies.

-It supports **SQL** and **NoSQL** databases technologies, and each support is built into small modules, so you can import the one which fits into your project.
+With Querity, you can effortlessly build **REST APIs** that support **filtering, sorting, and pagination** — perfect for displaying data in frontend applications (see [Demo](#demo)).

+* Users benefit from a simple textual query language to interact with data.
+* Developers can leverage a fluent Java API to construct complex queries with ease.

-Querity currently supports any **SQL database** (with the JPA module), **MongoDB** and **Elasticsearch**.
+Querity supports both **SQL and NoSQL** databases through modular components — import only what you need for your project.
+Currently, it works with any **SQL database** (via JPA), **MongoDB**, and **Elasticsearch**.

-Why you should use Querity?
+# Why choose Querity?

-✔ learn once, use everywhere
+✔ **Learn once, use everywhere** – a unified approach to querying data.

-✔ write queries with filtering, sorting and pagination regardless of the database technology
+✔ **Database-agnostic queries** – filtering, sorting, and pagination work across different databases.

-✔ fluent Java API to build complex queries
+✔ **Fluent Java API** – construct powerful queries with clean, readable code.

-✔ a simple textual query language to be used in REST APIs
+✔ **Simple textual query language** – ideal for REST API integration.

-✔ expose the same REST API in all your projects
+✔ **Consistent API design** – expose the same REST endpoints across all projects.

-✔ switch database without rewriting the logic of your application
+✔ **Easy database switching** – migrate between databases without rewriting business logic.

 # Requirements

 * Java 17+
+* For the Spring modules:
   * Spring Framework 6 (optionally Spring Boot 3... makes things a lot simpler)

 # Installing